-S1) Choose vectors F and L such that the nominal controller

-$$K_N(s) = \frac{Y}{X} \tag{13}$$

-which is derived by setting R = 0 in (8), offers basic stability margin and disturbance rejection capability indicated by S_N .

-S2) Design R such that the resultant S_R matches a desired sensitivity curve for suppressing the specific disturbances that dominate the tracking inaccuracy of the nominal control system.
+- S1) Choose vectors F and L such that the nominal controller $K_N(s) = \frac{Y}{X}$ (derived by setting R = 0 in (8)) offers basic stability margin and disturbance rejection capability indicated by S_N . - S2) Design R such that the resultant S_R matches a desired sensitivity curve for suppressing the specific disturbances that dominate the tracking inaccuracy of the nominal control system.

-Note that in this design strategy, the nominal controller is only capable of rejecting low-frequency disturbances because the servo bandwidth has to be limited to provide sufficient stability margin.
+Note that in this design strategy, the nominal controller is only capable of rejecting low-frequency disturbances because the servo bandwidth is limited to provide stability margin.
 Nevertheless, the disturbance filter R is capable of rejecting the disturbances beyond the servo bandwidth.
-In the following, we shall focus on the design of the disturbance filter assuming that the nominal controller has been appropriately designed.
+In the following, we shall focus on designing the disturbance filter assuming that the nominal controller has been appropriately designed.